cobwebos/docs/articles/storage/common/storage-migration-to-premium-storage.md

         }
     }

-    # exporting the sourve vm to a configuration file, you can restore the original VM by importing this config file
+    # exporting the source vm to a configuration file, you can restore the original VM by importing this config file
     # see more information for Import-AzureVM
     $workingDir = (Get-Location).Path
     $vmConfigurationPath = $env:HOMEPATH + "\VM-" + $SourceVMName + ".xml"